sk8erboi17/Defeat-The-Zombie/README.md

 <h1> Defeat-The-Zombie </h1>
 </div>

-## "Defeat-The-Zombie" is an game where players battle against zombies.
+## Defeat The Zombie is an game where players battle against zombies.
 The game features multiplayer interactions.

 ### Sample of the Game
 <p>A screenshot from the tester (me) =)</p>